 Building Wayland protocols

 In order to run from source, you will need to generate the interfaces to the Wayland protocol objects as defined in the wayland.xml file.
 By default, this file will be located in /usr/share/wayland/wayland.xml.
-In this case, the protocol files can be generated from the setup.py file:
+In this case, the protocol files can be generated by the scanner module:

-See the help for this command to use non-default locations for the input and output of the scanner.
+See the help for this module to use non-default locations for the input and output of the scanner.

 The scanner is installed as a script pywayland-scanner when PyWayland is installed.
 See pywayland-scanner -h for more information.

 PyWayland implements a (currently limited) test-suite in ./tests.
 The tests can be run through pytest.
 Be sure you build the protocol files (see Building Wayland protocols) before running the tests.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.